-The Court will, where possible and appropriate, facilitate meaningful relationships between the child and both parents.
+The Court will where possible and appropriate, facilitate meaningful relationships between the child and both parents.
 Pursuant to the Family Law Act 1975, both parents will be entitled to share parental responsibility equally as the Court applies a presumption that it is in the best interests of the child.
-There are some circumstances that would rebut that presumption.
+Some circumstances would rebut that presumption.

 Shared Parental Responsibility